loreleim/airship/README.md

 </script>
 ```

-This is sourced from the [Google Developer docs](https://developers.google.com/web/fundamentals/primers/service-workers)
+*This is sourced from the [Google Developer docs](https://developers.google.com/web/fundamentals/primers/service-workers).
+Make sure to change the .register('/sw.js') to .register('/push-worker.js')